chr1swallace/chr1swallace.github.io/1group.md

 <!-- <div style="float:left;margin:0 5px 0 0;" markdown="1"> -->
 <!-- ![portait]({{ "/assets/jamesliley_small.jpg" }}) -->
 <!-- </div> -->
 James Liley was a NIHR/BRC funded student on the Wellcome Trust four-year PhD programme in Mathematical Genomics and Medicine.
 He worked on analysis of GWAS and similar data across multiple diseases and in disease subtypes, and theoretical developments to the conditional False Discovery Rate.
-He is now a post doc with Sylvia Richardson.
+He is now a working at Edinburgh University.

 <div style="clear:both"></div>